 The reverse osmosis membrane used in the RCC7AK is rated for up to 75 gallons per day, which is plenty to meet the needs of most households shopping for an under sink reverse osmosis system.
 It takes anywhere from 1 to 3 hours to fill the storage tank, but once the tank is full, you’ll have purified water ready and waiting under the sink.
 A lead-free brushed nickel metal faucet for countertop installation is included so you can bypass the tap and have fresh, clean water on demand.

-Best for Drinking Water: Home Master TMAFC-ERP Full Contact Reverse Osmosis Water Filter System with Permeate Pump
+Best for Drinking Water: Home Master Artesian Full Contact Reverse Osmosis Water Filtration System with Permeate Pump TMAFC-ERP

 For a purified glass of drinking water in a hurry, the Home Master TMAFC-ERP Full Contact Reverse Osmosis Water Filter System is hard to beat.
 This top quality reverse osmosis system offers full contact purification, re-mineralization, and fast dispenser action.